TheC0mpany/avatars/README.md

-# avatars
+# Avatars
-4729 avatars for autoreg or for yourself.
+I parsed these avatars total 4729 avatars, u can use them for autoreg or for yourself.
+# Usage